M.A., Trauma Informed Coach

 Parenting is amazing + challenging!
-Let's create a "parenting toolkit" you can use right now to positively impact your child's behavior.
+Let's create a "parenting toolkit" co-parents can use now to positively impact your child's behavior.

 2304 E Burnside St.

 Any parent with a parenting challenge!
 Sole, coupled, separated, or divorced - open to exploring positive ways to co-parent, build your parenting confidence, and working with your children to team up to create a happier home.
 Any couple seeking to resolve communication break downs, unpack different attachment styles, defining relationship roles.
 The goal: to feel seen, heard, and understood.
 Teenagers who are struggling with teen life.
 Wanting to feel good/better about themselves.

 I integrate a couples counseling approach to positively learn how to co-parent as a team or resolve conflicts.
 Areas of focus: Developing positive habits around communication, understanding our unique communication styles, defining our relationship roles, and discovering our shared (or different) values.
 Empathy is key.
 Our goal?
 To feel seen, heard and understood, all to foster better connection, intimacy, and trust from a non-judgmental place.